-CH107 Introduction to Chemistry
+CH107 Introduction to Chemistry 4 credits

 A beginning chemistry course primarily for non-science majors.
 An introduction to the basic principles of chemistry emphasizing the importance of chemistry in the real world and its impact on society and the environment.
 Natural Sciences credit.
 Lecture and laboratory.
-Lecture and laboratory.
-(F, SP, SU, OF, OSP, OSU) MOTR Equivalent: MOTR CHEM 100L - ESSENTIALS IN CHEMISTRY WITH LAB
+(F, SP, SU, OF, OSP, OSU)

+MOTR Equivalent: MOTR CHEM 100L - ESSENTIALS IN CHEMISTRY WITH LAB

-CH110 General Chemistry I
+CH110 General Chemistry I 5 credits